By Matt Dolloff (@mattdolloff)

 Chuck Berry practically invented the terms “rock god” and “rock icon”.
-Without his showmanship, songwriting style and energetic guitar style, this whole rock & roll thing might not have even happened.
-It at least would not be known as it is today.
+Without his showmanship, catchy songwriting and pioneering guitar work, this whole rock & roll thing would not be known as it is today.

 The rock world realized this at least as far back as 1986, when Chuck celebrated his 60th birthday in style with two epic concerts on October 16, 1986 featuring plenty of famous guests.
 Above is a live clip of Chuck’s cover of T-Bone Walkers’s “Mean Old World” with guest performances by Eric Clapton, Chuck Leveall and others.